zezzeebka/ToASCII/README.md

-converter .png ot .jpg image to ASCII
+converter .png or .jpg image to ASCII